carolinalaser/zencart-taxjar/readme.txt

 *************** 2/2

+OPTIONAL

 The following adds two buttons to the Admin Orders page:  One removes the order from TaxJar, one adds the order to TaxJar.
 This is for those instances when an order is canceled or refunded, or a customer has sent in an exemption certificate after placing the order.
+If you choose not to install this piece, you can do it through the TaxJar interface.

 In YOUR_ADMIN/orders.php find this line: